jrwashburn/mina-pool-payout/README.md

 Keys can either be generated with each run and used as a one-time payout key, or can be provided in the .env config file.

+If generating a key for each run, remember that the account will need to be created and there will be an account creation fee - currently the network default is 1 mina.

 If providing keys, the 58-char private key should be specified.
 This can be retrieved from a pk file by running the mina advanced dump-keypair command, e.g.

 ```bash